How to approach SEO in a COVID-19 world

 As well as that, they’ve launched an online bar which hosts a pub quiz, alcohol tasting and even yoga classes!

 Once you’ve made some short term adaptations, try to think ahead as much as you possibly can.
-This is a very difficult time, there’s no two ways about that, but it’s ultimately a very small period in your website’s full existence so planning for future success isn’t something you should shy away from.
+This is a very difficult time, there are no two ways about that, but it’s ultimately a very small period in your website’s full existence so planning for future success isn’t something you should shy away from.

 Re-evaluate search behaviour